nakshatrasinghh/IPL-Score-Predictor-Heroku/README.md

 If you forked this repository, you can link it to your heroku app afterwards.

+Please do ⭐ the repository, if it helped you in anyway.

 **Summary**:

 The model was build by using the following [Dataset](https://www.kaggle.com/harsha547/indian-premier-league-csv-dataset).